The Bankrate promise

 Frequently asked questions

 Filing a claim is up to you.
-If your accident only resulted in minor damage to your car — especially if it was your fault — you may want to handle the damages out of pocket.
+If your accident only resulted in minor damage, like minimal damage to your bumper — especially if it was your fault — you may want to handle the damages out of pocket.
 Filing a claim, especially an at-fault loss, may increase the cost of your car insurance substantially.

 If the accident is not your fault, the other person’s insurance should pay the claim, so there should be no change to your policy.
 You can decide if you want to work directly with the other insurance company or let your car insurance company guide you through the process.
 Keep in mind, though, that you may not be able to get car insurance quotes and change companies if you have an open claim, even if it’s not your fault.

 A car insurance claim may be settled as soon as the same day for simple claims, like a glass claim for a broken windshield.
 However, a more complex claim with multiple vehicles and injuries may take weeks or even months to finalize.
 Most states require insurance companies to settle claims within 30 days, though it can differ by state.
 If the claim takes longer than 30 days, the insurer might have to provide a written letter of explanation as to why the claim is taking longer than expected.
 To speed up your claims process, you may want to provide all accident details promptly, including the police report, schedule repairs immediately and set up direct deposit for claims payments so you do not have to wait for a claims check in the mail.